-The Joan of Arc Project will present its 8th annual conference, the Salon de Jeanne d’Arc, on Saturday September 23rd from 9:30 a.m. to 5:00 p.m. at Woldenberg Art Center at Tulane University. (full schedule) The free lectures and presentations, made possible with generous support from the Medieval & Early Modern Studies Program at Tulane University and Newcomb Art Museum of Tulane University, will be held inside the Stone Auditorium in Woldenberg Art Center, with information tables and parade related exhibits in the adjacent Woodward Way Breezeway of the Newcomb Art Museum (map).
-Warning: Game Day, street closures and limited parking — find out more!
+The Joan of Arc Project will present its 9th annual conference, the Salon de Jeanne d’Arc, on Saturday September 22nd from 9:00 a.m. to 5:00 p.m. at Woldenberg Art Center at Tulane University. (full schedule) The free lectures and presentations, made possible with generous support from the Medieval & Early Modern Studies Program at Tulane University and Newcomb Art Museum of Tulane University, will be held inside the Stone Auditorium in Woldenberg Art Center, with information tables and parade related exhibits in the adjacent Woodward Way Breezeway of the Newcomb Art Museum (map).

-FULL SCHEDULE EIGHTH ANNUAL SALON DE JEANNE D’ARC
+FULL SCHEDULE NINTH ANNUAL SALON DE JEANNE D’ARC

 Presented by the makers of the annual Joan of Arc Parade

 Lectures will be held in Freeman Auditorium in Woldenberg Art Center; Krewe de Jeanne d’Arc information tables and meeting and mingling will occur in the Woodward Way Breezeway in the Newcomb Art Museum